 Note: To enable the face tracking function, the face detection function should be supported and enabled.

-(2) Select the <ROI level>.
+- (2) Select the <ROI level>. - 6.
+Click <Save> to save the settings.

 Note: ROI level means the image quality enhancing level.
 The larger the value is, the better the image quality would be.

 9.6 Display Info. on Stream